 Research Networks

-At ADI, our research networks break through disciplinary, methodological, and geographical barriers, fostering collaborations across faculties, institutions, and international borders.
-Through our dynamic internal and public-facing programs, ADI effectively amplifies its expertise, reaching and engaging targeted audiences worldwide.
+At the Deakin Institute for Citizenship and Globalisation, our research networks break through disciplinary, methodological, and geographical barriers, fostering collaborations across faculties, institutions, and international borders.
+Through our dynamic internal and public-facing programs, the Institute effectively amplifies its expertise, reaching and engaging targeted audiences worldwide.

 Addressing Violent Extremism and Radicalisation to Terrorism (AVERT) Research Network

 The Addressing Violent Extremism and Radicalisation to Terrorism (AVERT) Research Network is a leading multidisciplinary, multi-institutional research network based in Melbourne, Australia.
-Supported by Deakin University’s Alfred Deakin Institute for Citizenship and Globalisation (ADI), AVERT conducts comprehensive research on terrorism, radicalisation, and violent extremism.
+Supported by the Deakin Institute for Citizenship and Globalisation, AVERT conducts comprehensive research on terrorism, radicalisation, and violent extremism.
 Our network includes highly engaged and critically informed social science, humanities, and multidisciplinary research academics from various universities and research institutions.
 We are dedicated to conducting meaningful, evidence-based research for the public good.

 Looking to partner with Australia's leading social sciences and humanities research institute?